MRI Urogram (MRI of Abdomen/Pelvis for Kidneys Ureters and Bladder)

 - The technologist will then run additional scans to complete your exam.

-- If you have metallic or electronic devised implanted in your body, you must have documentation stating what they are.
+- If you have metallic or electronic devices implanted in your body, you must have documentation stating what they are.

 - Please note that our MRI equipment has a table weight limit with a starting range at 350 lbs.